 Why?
 Because in the beginning we were all farmers.
 There is an inherent nature within us that cries out to grow something.

 gardening is fun, exciting and a lot of hard work.
 There is also some

 disappointment and frustration when our seeds do not take on the life

 In today’s market, it seems we pay almost $1 for a can of green beans.
-The can is half bean and half water.
-Even if you do not grow green beans, you can save a lot of money going to the store and buying them in bulk from the produce market.
+The can is half bean and half water, and now in days, the vegetables are not even grown or canned in the United States.

-As you look through our gardening site, you may be getting ideas about your own garden.
-We talk about mulching, composting and many other subjects.
-We also put some of our own life in here and a thing or two that might be helpful outside gardening.
+subjects.
+We also put some of our own life in here and a thing or two that might be helpful outside of gardening.